South Carolina wins 1st national title, beats Miss St 67-55 - News 12 Now

 But that’s as close as the Bulldogs could get.

 Wilson, who grew up in South Carolina, blocked a shot on one end of the court and then hit a short jumper in the lane that started a 12-2 run to put the game away.
-Staley emptied her bench with less then a minute left and Wilson left with tears of joy.
+Staley emptied her bench with less than a minute left and Wilson left with tears of joy.
+The junior center sees a repeat in the future for the Gamecocks, who return most of their core players.

+“Man, just be with us next year, we’re trying to be in this same spot next year, we’re going to see how it goes,” Wilson said after winning the most outstanding player award for the Final Four.

 The Gamecocks won the title without star center Alaina Coates, who hurt her ankle in the SEC Tournament.
 She didn’t even travel with the team to Dallas.

-“It’s tough losing a great player like Alaina Coates,” Wilson said.
-“When she went down a lot people probably thought we couldn’t do it.”
+“Our players never fretted, ‘La’ we got you a ring.
+We got you a ring,” Staley said of Coates.
+“Allisha Gray, Kaela Davis they all believed in it.
+They spent a year getting to know our team, getting to know our system.
+Got the opportunity to play and we become national champions.
+It’s incredible belief and discipline and can’t thank them enough for choosing South Carolina.”

-The Bulldogs lost twice to the Gamecocks this year, dropping a game in South Carolina in the regular season and then in the SEC Tournament title game.
-Mississippi State Vic Schaefer fell to 0-9 all-time against South Carolina.
+It was the third loss for the Bulldogs against the Gamecocks this season.
+Mississippi State dropped a game in South Carolina in the regular season as well as the SEC Tournament title game.

+“Today doesn’t define us,” said Mississippi State coach Vic Schaefer, who is 0-9 in his career against South Carolina.
+“It certainly doesn’t define this team or this season.
+We had a heck of a year.
+Obviously we’ve had some hard times dealing with them.
+Today was no different.”

 No team had a tougher road to the championship then the second-seeded Bulldogs.
 They were trying to become the third team in NCAA history to beat three number No. 1 seeds en route to the title.
 Tennessee did it in 1987 and Louisiana Tech accomplished the same feat a year later.
 The Bulldogs had already knocked off top-seed Baylor and UConn to get to the championship game.